 When India caught the whiff of Netflix’s popularity, Star India hoped to rival it up with Hotstar, even before Netflix entered the country in 2016.
 Hotstar took off with TV shows and sports matches in 2015, which segregated the audience.
 While the viewership was initially low, it grew as soon as its catalogue was updated with fresh content, particularly HBO’s Game of Thrones.

-While its film catalogue is significantly diverse, the best thing is the number of TV shows in its offering.
+While Amazon Prime’s film catalogue is significantly diverse, the best thing is the number of TV shows in its offering.
 It houses some amazing old and new TV series.
 Considering that their logs are constantly updated, TV shows like Doctor Who, The Pacific, True Blood have already had their run.
 But here are 10 TV shows currently streaming that you wouldn’t want to miss: